 Ketogenic plans usually contain around 70 percent or more dietary fat.
 You needn’t become that obsessive about ordering, say, the highest-fat steak or dousing your meat with coconut oil.
 Instead, aim for a variety of healthy, higher-fat foods, including avocados, nuts, and olives, without worrying about macro ratios.
 The centerpiece of the plan is still fiber-rich vegetables, which are the foundation of a healthy gut microbiome.

 4. You can still eat carbs!

-Researchers estimate you should eat fewer than 50 grams of carbohydrate daily to get and stay in ketosis.
+Researchers estimate you should eat fewer than 50 grams of carbohydrate5 daily to get and stay in ketosis.
 That’s easily doable as a Cyclitarian.
 You can fit in tons of leafy and cruciferous vegetables along with some low-sugar fruit (berries are awesome) on this plan, plus fasting allows you some additional leeway.
 That doesn’t mean you can eat a doughnut and lose weight, but you can be a little more carb-lenient on this plan.

 Here's what a day on The Cyclitarian Plan looks like.

 While I custom-design The Cyclitarian Plan for every patient in my practice, this typical day from a middle-age male provides a good example of the diet in action:

 7 a.m.: Black coffee or green tea (my preference).
 On mornings he felt especially hungry, we added MCT oil and grass-fed ghee (better for people who may be dairy-sensitive) into his morning beverage to keep him in ketosis.

 Noon: A big salad topped with high-fat foods like grass-fed beef, walnuts, olives, and extra-virgin olive oil.

 Afternoon snack: Macadamia nuts, sprouted almonds, or olives.